 We revised our entire 2020 calendar of events with the aim of ensuring the continuity of our exhibitions, maintaining the quality of our exhibition projects, and providing free access for all.

-As soon as the spaces are reopened, you will be able to come back and admire the exhibitions “the eye, the eye and the ear” by Trisha Baga (until 19 July) and “….the Illuminating Gas” by Cerith Wyn Evans, which—having received numerous requests for an extension—will remain on display until 26 July.
+As from Saturday 23 May, you can admire the exhibitions “the eye, the eye and the ear” by Trisha Baga and “….the Illuminating Gas” by Cerith Wyn Evans.
 These two exhibitions offer a keen, cultured and wry vision of our contemporary world and its complexities, using different forms of artistic expression.
-Both are of great visual impact, as we see in Cerith Wyn Evans’s neon lights and Trisha Baga’s 3-D videos.
+Both are of great visual impact, as we see in Cerith Wyn Evans’s neon lights and Trisha Baga’s videos.

 Here you find our updated exhibition schedule: